 “Whens the movie comin’ out.”

 “It hasn’t been picked up by the movie industry distributors.
-They says it’s too gay.”
+They say it’s too gay.”

-Suddenly a man came on the line, speaking French.
+Suddenly a man comes on the line, speaking French.

 “I gots to go, Tim.
 Please call me agin.”